girlscript/winter-of-contributing/Android_Development/Flutter/Flutter_project/01_bulb_app/README.md

 * LIB : <br> This folder mainly contains 2 dart files in it, one is the main.dart file and the other is bulb_on.dart file.<br>
          Both of the files contain the main code for turing on and of the bulb.<br>

-* PUBSPEC.YAML : <br>Here, in this file, we added the depencies in assets and google fonts because we've used certain images in our app and also different font, for the betterment of the UI.<br><br> And here are the dependencies for the same: <br>
+* PUBSPEC.YAML : <br>Here, in this file, we added the dependencies in assets and google fonts because we've used certain images in our app and also different font, for the betterment of the UI.<br><br> And here are the dependencies for the same: <br>
  <br>